Setting up taxes

 Once you know where your business is responsible for charging taxes, make sure to configure your Ecwid store to meet your local tax laws.

 There are two ways to set up taxes in an Ecwid store:

 - Automatic taxes.
-They are available for merchants in the USA, the EU, Canada, Australia and New Zealand.
-Automatic taxes provide up-to-date standard rates across the store and can be enabled in one button click.
+They are available for merchants in the USA, Europe, UK, Canada, Australia, New Zealand, India, South Africa, Taiwan, Singapore, Malaysia, Indonesia, Saudi Arabia, Canary Islands, Melilla, and Ceuta.
+Automatic taxes provide up-to-date rates across the store and can be enabled in one button click.

 - Manual taxes.
-If automatic taxes are not available for your country or you sell differently taxed products, you can configure taxes manually.
+If automatic taxes are not available for your country or your business requires a specifically tailored taxation scheme, you can configure taxes manually.